aakassh16/youtube-title-classifier-comparison/README.md

 the gratification of solving a problem.
 To overcome this problem, we present a natural language processing (NLP) based analysis approach for YouTube motivational videos.
 This classification helps in discovering intrinsic and extrinsic videos.
-After classifyinthe videos, we do a performance comparison on those titles using some common machine learning methods such as Support Vector Machine(SVM), Naive Bayes(NB), Logistic Regression(LR), Random Forest(RF), etc. And also we use Deep Learning classifiers such as Convolution Neural Networks(CNN), Long Short-Term
+After classifying the videos, we do a performance comparison on those titles using some common machine learning methods such as Support Vector Machine(SVM), Naive Bayes(NB), Logistic Regression(LR), Random Forest(RF), etc. And also we use Deep Learning classifiers such as Convolution Neural Networks(CNN), Long Short-Term